saving wildlife through volunteering and education DONATE

 Do I need visa?

-Indonesia has strict visa requirements, so it’s worth checking with your local Indonesian Embassy or consulate.
-For most nationalities, a 60-day visa (B112A) is required at a cost of €150 or IDR 1,500,000.
-All visa applications are handled by the wildlife center, as they act as the visa sponsor.
+Indonesia has strict visa requirements, so it’s worth checking with your local Indonesian embassy or consulate.
+For most nationalities, a 60-day volunteering visa is required at a cost of £150.
+All visa applications are handled by the wildlife centre, as they act as the visa sponsor.

 Do I need vaccinations?